-Each week as you get of the building and talk to customers you will summarize what you learned using an online tool called LaunchPad Central.
-The tool automatically collects and displays your current hypotheses and the ones you've invalidated.
+Each week as you get off of the building and talk to customers you will summarize what you learned using an online tool called LaunchPad Central.
+The tool affords the collection and display your current hypotheses and the ones you've invalidated.
 This allows you to share what you've learned with the teaching team and your peers.
 This, along with your weekly updates is how you monitor your progress.
+However, to effectively use the tool your data needs to be update regularly, especially 24 hours before class meetings.